 Lorne MacDougall is one of Scotland's leading contemporary bagpipers and musicians.
-He is known for seamlessly integrating his sounds into television and film scores with credits ranging from “Brave” and “How to Train Your Dragon 2”, to “Doctor Who”, “Thunderbirds” and “Whisky Galore” as well as many exciting Scottish and Gaelic projects.
+He is known for seamlessly integrating his sounds into outstanding soundtracks with credits ranging from movies including Disney Pixar’s “Brave” by Patrick Doyle, DreamWorks’ “How to Train Your Dragon” trilogy with John Powell and Thomas Newman's "Victoria and Abdul" to television shows like “Doctor Who” and “Thunderbirds”.
 His musical talents have brought the attention of such luminaries as Academy Award Nominated composer John Powell describing him as “clearly a hybrid who really does understand the rest of the musical world from the point of view of a being a piper”.
-Most recently he recorded the bagpipes for Thomas Newman's score for "Victoria and Abdul" released this Autumn starring Dame Judi Dench.

-Once described as “...a great musical tour de force, placing that ancient instrument and it’ s music firmly into the 2nd decade of the 21st century” – Lorne is one of Scotland leading innovative traditional musicians.
-Recent times have seen him achieve a 2012 MG Alba Scots Music Awards Instrumentalist of the Year Nomination and previously placed 3 times in the BBC Radio Scotland Young Traditional Musician of the Year Final.
+Lorne is one of Scotland leading innovative traditional musicians.
+Recent times have seen him achieve an MG Alba Scots Music Awards Instrumentalist of the Year Nomination and previously placed 3 times in the BBC Radio Scotland Young Traditional Musician of the Year Final.
 He has an Honours Degree in Scottish Music specialising in Bagpipes.